SelfOdom: Self-supervised Egomotion and Depth Learning via Bi-directional Coarse-to-Fine Scale Recovery: Self-supervised Visual Egomotion and Depth Learning

 \subsubsection{Inertial Encoder}

 The data acquisition frequency of IMU is higher than that of camera, and it has high measurement accuracy in a short time.
-Between two adjacent images $\left \{\mathbf{I}_{i}, \mathbf{I}_{i+1}\right \} $, there exist j imu raw data ${M}^{0\cdots{j-1}}_{i\to{i+1}}$.
+Between two adjacent images $\left \{\mathbf{I}_{i}, \mathbf{I}_{i+1}\right \} $, there exist $m$ imu raw data {$\mathbf{M}_{i\to{i+1}}$}.
 The jth imu frame includes linear acceleration $\alpha_{j}$ and angular velocity $\omega_j$ in body coordinate, is one-dimensional time series data, so we introduce the Bi-directional LSTM network as inertial feature encoder $f_\text{inertial}$, which excels at processing time series data.
-The input dimension of two-layer Bi-directional LSTM network is 6, the number of hidden state $\left \{\mathcal{H}_{j-1},\mathcal{H}_{j} \right \} $is 128, and the dimension of jth frame output inertial feature vector $\mathbf{a}_j$ is 256.
+The input dimension of two-layer Bi-directional LSTM network is 6, the number of hidden state $\left \{\mathcal{H}_{j-1},\mathcal{H}_{j} \right \} $is 128, and the dimension of jth frame output inertial feature vector $\mathbf{a}_i$ is 256. {The range of subscript j is between [0,m-1].
+And we use the output of $f_\text{inertial}$ at $j=m-1$ as the inertial feature $\mathbf{a}_i$ between two adjacent images.}